 Find out more: https://www.worcester.ac.uk/courses/pgce-secondary-business-with-economics

-An integral part of the course is to support you in gaining a post as a teacher.
-Each year around 50% of our trainees gain employment in our partnership schools.
-Newly Qualified Teachers have one of the highest employment rates of all graduates and are very much in demand.
-Employment rates over the past 5 years have consistently been 95%+.
-At the end of the course we will support you in your transition from the PGCE year into your first teaching post.
+Career opportunities: An integral part of the course is to support you in gaining a post as a teacher.
+Early Career Teachers have one of the highest employment rates of all graduates and are very much in demand.
+Employment rates over the past 5 years have been consistently high.
+At the end of the course we will support you in your transition from the PGCE year into your first teaching post, and beyond.

-You will be assessed on your teaching practice and two academic assignments.
-One assignment requires you to generate some teaching resources that will help pupils to learn a particular topic and the second assignment will engage you in reviewing the teaching strategies that are effective in your subject.
+Assessment: You will be assessed on your teaching practice and two academic assignments.
+One assignment requires you to create teaching resources that will help pupils to learn a particular topic and the second assignment will engage you in reviewing the teaching strategies that are effective in your subject.